-Had an exceptionally good day with everything falling into place?
+Had an exceptionally good day and everything went to plan?
 Feeling on top of the world and want to be able to express it when someone asks how you are?
 Use bien.

-I’m sure you’ve heard the response – ça va bien, ça va très bien or je me sens bien.
+I’m sure you’ve heard the response – ça va bien / ça va très bien / je me sens bien.

 Of course, we don’t always feel the best.
-You can then convolute the sentence to include a negation to relay how you’re feeling.
+In this case, you can tweak the sentence to include a negation to relay how you’re feeling.

 Je ne me sens pas bien (I don’t feel well).